-When preprocessing files residing in directory 'old', expand the FILE and BASE_FILE macros as if the files resided in directory 'new' instead.
-This can be used to change an absolute path to a relative path by using '.' for new which can result in more reproducible builds that are location independent.
-This option also affects builtin_FILE() during compilation.
-See also '-ffile-prefix-map'.
+When preprocessing files residing in directory old, expand the \\FILE\\ and \\BASE\FILE\\ macros as if the files resided in directory new instead.
+This can be used to change an absolute path to a relative path by using . for new which can result in more reproducible builds that are location independent.
+This option also affects \\builtin\FILE() during compilation.
+See also -ffile-prefix-map and -fcanon-prefix-map.